Individual Electoral Registration: Background

 The Westminster government had introduced IER to Northern Ireland in 2002 in the Electoral Fraud (Northern Ireland) Act 2002, but England, Wales and Scotland continued to use a system of householder registration.

 The UK's politically independent Electoral Commission had been pushing for such a reform for some time.
 In September 2010, Mark Harper, the government's Minister for Constitutional Reform, announced the plan.
 A spokesman for the Electoral Reform Society, an independent NGO, expressed some reservations: "You're potentially looking at registration rates in the 50% region.
 It will make some problems worse.".
 One recent study has also suggested that it will lead to a decline in electoral registration, unless other measures are put in place to offset these reductions.

 Transition

-The Government has stated that 35 million voters will be transferred to the new system automatically as their identity can be verified using the Department of Work and Pensions database.
+The Government has stated that 35 million voters will be transferred to the new system automatically as their identity can be verified using the Department for Work and Pensions database.
 The remainder will be required to prove their identity in order to remain on the electoral register.

 Those who were added to the register under the previous system were not removed until after the general election in May 2015.